Snap-sec/blog/_posts/[SE]-2022-03-01-Security-Explained-open-redirect.md

 > So in conclusion what we really understood from this code snipped is that it check if the GET Based parameter `name` is set in the URL, if its set it prepends "Hello" to the `name` and sends response to the user.

-- The __header()__ function sends a raw HTTP header to a client.
+- The __header()__ function sends a raw HTTP header to a HTTP client which is browser in this case.

 - The HTTP __Location header__ is a response header indicates the URL to redirect a user to.

 __Conclusion:__

-> So in conclusion what we understand from this code snippet is that it check if the GET Based parameter `url` is set in the URL, if the the `url` parameter is set it then send a raw HTTP Response Header `Location` set to the client with value set to whatever is sent in the request by cleint.
+> So, from this code snippet, we can derive that it checks if the GET Based parameter 'url' is set in the URL, and if it is, it sends a raw HTTP Response Header 'Location' set to the client with value set to whatever is sent in the client's request.

-In other words it redirects the user to whatever the value he has passed in the url paramter.
+In other words, it redirects the user to the value he specified in the url parameter.

 ## Exploitation

-The Exploitation is pretty simple, If the website is not validating the url paramters , We can simply add any web address in the url parameter and it will redirect us to the page.
+If the website does not validate the url parameters, we can simply enter any web address in the url parameter and it will redirect us to the page.

 <video width="800" height="400" controls autoplay >
 <source src="https://github.com/Snap-sec/blog/blob/gh-pages/assets/images/SecuritySimplified/or-2/vid1.mp4?raw=true" type="video/mp4">